fosini/Shey-ToS/index.md

 Effective date: July 15, 2018

 Welcome to Shey ("Shey," "we," "us" or "our").
-When you are registering an account, you aknowledge and accept our Terms-of-Services (ToS) and [Privacy Policy](https://github.com/fosini/Shey-Privacy)
+When you are registering an account and/or using our services, you aknowledge and accept our Terms-of-Services (ToS) and [Privacy Policy](https://github.com/fosini/Shey-Privacy)

 If you violate the letter or spirit of these Terms of Use, or otherwise create risk or possible legal exposure for Shey, we can stop providing all or part of the Service to you.